A year of Poznan Scala User Group

 Corporate attitude does not help

 Jacek must have been terrified during our first Skype call.
 I was terrified after the call because I realized how many corporate behaviors I managed to incorporate in my private life.
 I am not sure how many times we said something is impossible because we are still waiting for an email response, someone else’s decision, etc. Busy waiting is a thing in real life too!

 You do not need to be an expert

-I am not sure if anyone still remembers about that but the group (and probably all user groups in general) was created so that we can learn together.
-The first topic (ReactiveX) was chosen because of hype driven development and a desire to use it at work ;)
+I am not sure if anyone still remembers that, but the group (and probably all user groups in general) was created to learn together, not to be taught by one person.
+The first topic (ReactiveX) was chosen because of hype-driven development and a desire to use it at work ;)

-Therefore you should not be afraid of speaking at a meetup, because what really matters is showing some results and commenting what you have learned.
+You should not be afraid of speaking at a meetup because what really matters is showing some results and commenting on what you have learned.
 What if you tried something and failed?
 That is even more interesting!
 Especially if you remember your mistakes and can tell us about them.